ronsarma/ronsarma.github.io/_pages/papers.md

 title: Papers
 description: >
     This section is about my interactions with research papers - most often they are a lot to read and parse through, but sometimes they are totally worth it.
 The first part, summaries, is where I have my own inter-pretations and takes on various papers that I have read.
 The second part, reading list, is a curated list of papers that I want to read (someday).
-    This section is about my interactions with research papers - most often they are a lot to read and parse through, but sometimes they are totally worth it.
-The first part, summaries, is where I have my own inter-pretations and takes on various papers that I have read.
-The second part, reading list, is a curated list of papers that I want to read (someday).
 nav: true
 nav_order: 3
 toc: